 Thousand-Milers are those who have achieved the impressive and fulfilling accomplishment of covering the entire Ice Age National Scenic Trail on foot.
-We recognize those who have hiked the whole Trail and can have their accomplishment verified.

 Ground Rules to Achieve Thousand-Miler Status

 - Hiking the entire Ice Age Trail route is necessary to qualify.
 This includes all established yellow-blazed Ice Age Trail segments and the unmarked connecting routes that link blazed segments.